marionbonin/Mug-Overflow/README.md

 # Mug Overflow

-Mug Overflow is the (un)official merch mug e-shop for O'Clock, a web development school.
+Mug Overflow is the (un)official merch mug e-shop for O'Clock, a web development school!
 This repo contains the front-end code of the project.
 Check out the [live demo on Youtube](https://www.youtube.com/watch?v=54LjxWlOihU&t=1437s) (15 min - in French)

 ## Table of contents